 One of the world’s best places for stargazing, Thunder Mountain Pootsee Indian Reservation is around 50 miles north of the Grand Canyon on the border of Arizona and Utah.
 Only 250 or so people call this community home.
 But visitors often pass through in search of famously miraculous views of the night sky.
 The area’s Kaibab Paiute people have taken the responsibility of preserving the dark sky territory above their home seriously.
 As a sovereign nation of Native Americans, the Kaibab Paiute are the first “ethnically and linguistically related people” to come together in establishing an official dark sky community.

 Winter in Antarctica isn’t exactly welcoming.
 The weather averages -72º Fahrenheit, and it’s pitch dark for six months.
 But these harsh conditions are precisely what make it one of the world’s best places for stargazing.
 Ridge A, which is located deep within the interior of Antarctica, has been designated by scientists as the perfect place to see stars.
 It’s also so inhospitable that no human has actually ever been there.
 Visiting Antarctica during the region’s summer months (December-March) is much more comfortable, with longer, warmer days.
 Unfortunately, several of those weeks see almost no complete darkness.
-But if you time it just right, you can visit Antarctica and still see a gorgeous night sky full of brilliant stars.
+But if you time it just right, you can take an Antarctica cruise and still see a gorgeous night sky full of brilliant stars.

 Anza-Borrego Desert State Park (California)